Hawmex/smart_mirror_new/README.md

 ### Inactive State

 - The DateTime widget is on the top right.
-- The weather widget is on the top left
+- The weather widget is on the top left.
 - "Wake me up!" is shown in the center.
 - The available voice commands are shown on the bottom right.
 - The Smart Mirror's name is on the bottom left.